OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 In a typical dictionary task pane add-in, a user selects a word or phrase in their document, and the JavaScript logic behind the add-in passes this selection to the dictionary provider's XML web service.
 The dictionary provider's webpage then updates to show the definitions for the selection to the user.

-The XML web service component returns up to three definitions in the format defined by the OfficeDefinitions XML schema, which are then displayed to the user in other places in the hosting Office application's UI.
+The XML web service component returns up to three definitions in the format defined by the example OfficeDefinitions XML schema, which are then displayed to the user in other places in the hosting Office application's UI.

 Figure 1 shows the selection and display experience for a Bing-branded dictionary add-in that is running in Word.